ONSdigital/ras-secure-message/investigations/secure_message_high_latency.md

 #### Possible Solution

-The code needs a rewrite with regards to how they works, it should call once and more intelligently.
+The code needs a rewrite with regards to how they work, it should call once and more intelligently.
 I am however dubious there is much value in them at all for the cost and would explore removing them.

 #### Effort / latency reduction

-Low / high
+Low / High

 ## Other observations